-Council Strategy 2020-2024 Outcome Year 1 (2020-2021) Actions Completed Year 2 (2020-2022) Actions Year 3-4 (2022-2024) Actions 6.
-Local voluntary and community groups be better engaged with, supported and enabled to tax a greater role in improving the city the lives of citizen community groups to become more sustainable in localities and to support local projects. and In response to the Launch a Thriving Community Strategy with the principles of community engagement, involvement and participation.
+6. Local voluntary and community groups will be better engaged with, supported and enabled to take a greater role in improving the city and the lives of citizens.
+9. Deployed resources to support local community groups to deliver outcomes that maximises opportunities for support local community groups to deliver outcomes that maximises opportunities for support local community groups to deliver outcomes that maximises opportunities for greater collaboration with key stakeholders and community groups and vulnerable individuals safely through COVID-19.
+9. Developed food supply lines to ensure the most vulnerable people.
+9. Developed food supply lines to ensure the most vulnerable people including families in need had their nutritional, religious and other needs met.
+9. Worked collaboratively with the VCS to support local poople to volunter at street level in meeting at street level i Council Strategy 2020-2024 Outcome Year 1 (2020-2021) Actions Completed Year 2 (2020-2022) Actions Year 3-4 (2022-2024) Actions ARTNER community groups will be better engaged with, supported and enabled to take a greater role in improving the city and community groups to become more sustainable in localities and to support local projects.
+In response to the pandemic we: Deployed resources to support local community groups and vulnerable individuals safely through COVID-19.
+Developed food supply lines to ensure the most vulnerable people including families in need had their nutritional, religious and other needs met.
+Worked collaboratively with the VCS to support local people to volunteer Strategy with the principles of community engagement, involvement and participation.
 This will take a place-based approach that maximises opportunities for greater collaboration with key stakeholders and community groups to deliver outcomes that matter to the Council and local people.
 Work with community associations across the city to enable them to become more inclusive and representative of the communities they serve from a governance perspective.
 Work closely with health partners to ensure the vaccination is accessible to and embraced by our most vulnerable residents.
-Launch a small grants/capital receipts programme to encourage Implement the Thriving Communities Strategy - delivering programmes of work that increase digital participation, equalities and cohesion to: Increase participation, inclusivity and accessibility of leisure and community centres, arts venues and parks, ensuring they work for everyone Tackle issues of isolation in our elderly communities Protect and safeguard the heritage of local communities as part of our place-based and asset development strategies for the future.
-Commission support services through the CVS that deliver increased social value, inclusiveness and benefit in localities.
+Launch a small grants/capital Communities Strategy - delivering programmes of work that increase digital participation, equalities and cohesion to: Increase participation, inclusivity and accessibility of leisure and community centres, arts venues and parks, ensuring they work for everyone Tackle issues of isolation in our elderly communities Protect and safeguard the heritage of local communities as part of our place-based and asset development strategies for the future.
+Commission support services through the CVS that deliver increased social value, inclusiveness and

-Council Strategy 2020-2024 Outcome Year 1 (2020-2021) Actions Completed Year 2 (2020-2022) Actions Year 3-4 (2022-2024) Actions PARTNER their local needs.
+Council Strategy 2020-2024 Outcome Year 1 (2020-2021) Actions Completed Year 2 (2020-2022) Actions Year 3-4 (2022-2024) Actions their local needs.
 Provided a 24/7 Single Point of Contact/help line for all Oxford residents to ensure their needs were responded to efficiently.
 Delivered our business as usual services through the use of digital conversations thereby keeping people safe.
 Worked closely with inter-faith groups to understand religious and spiritual needs in response to the pandemic and ensure operations were appropriately deployed.
 Maximised the use of grants and funding such local community groups to apply for seed funding and get involved in shaping delivering locality-based projects.